IObundle/iob-soc/README.md

 latter variables as in the following example:

 ```
-export QUARTUS_SERVER=myfpgaserver.myorg.com
+export QUARTUS_SERVER=myQUARTUSserver.myorg.com
-export QUARTUS_USER=myusername
+export QUARTUS_USER=myQUARTUSserverusername
-export CYC5_SERVER=myboardserver.myorg.com
+export CYC5_SERVER=myCYCLONEV-GT-DKboardserver.myorg.com
-export CYC5_USER=myusername
+export CYC5_USER=myCYCLONEV-GT-DKboardserverusername
 ```

 ### Set up the remote ASIC toolchain server

-In the Makefile in `hardware/asic`, the variable for the server logical name, ASIC\_SERVER, is set to CADE\_SERVER, and the variable for the user name ASIC\_USER is set to CADE\_USER.
+In `hardware/asic/Makefile`, the variable for the server logical name, ASIC\_SERVER, is set to CADENCE\_SERVER, and the variable for the user name ASIC\_USER is set to CADENCE\_USER.
 Hence, you need to set the latter variables as in the following example:

 ```
 export CADENCE_SERVER=myasicserver.myorg.com